nutanix/nutanix.ansible/README.md

 ## Introducing Nutanix Ansible Collection Version v2.6.0

-We are excited to announce the release of **Nutanix Ansible Collection v2.6.0** — a major update that brings powerful new features, enhancements, and critical bug fixes for automating your Nutanix infrastructure.
+We are excited to announce the release of **Nutanix Ansible Collection v2.6.0** — a major update that brings powerful new features, enhancements, compatibility notices, and usability improvements for automating your Nutanix infrastructure.

 ### What's New in v2.6.0